Risk registers: summary and guidance

 What are risk registers?

-Risk registers are documents that allow a school's leadership – which includes the governing board – to plan for, track, and monitor key risks and risk controls for the whole school.
+Risk registers are documents that allow a school's or trust's leadership – which includes the governing board – to plan for, track, and monitor key risks and risk controls for the whole school or trust.

 Who needs one?